brandur/sorg/content/drafts/postgres-atomicity.md

 aren't to enough to handle updates.
 For brevity's sake, I'm glossing over how updates work for now.

-[3] Note that changes will eventually be no longer available in the WAL, but those will always be beyond a snapshot's `xmin` horizon, and therefore the visibility check short circuits before having to make a check in WAL.
+[3] Note that the commit log will eventually be truncated, but only beyond the a snapshot's `xmin` horizon, and therefore for the visibility check short circuits before having to make a check in WAL.